soorya-venkatesh/Image-classification-using-VGG-16/README.md

 ### Model 2 summary:
 1. Used VGG-16 pretrained network without Fully Connected layers and initialize all the weights with Imagenet trained weights.
 2. After the VGG-16 network without FC layers, used Conv layers only as a Fully connected layer. any FC layer can be converted to a CONV layer.
-This conversion will reduce the No of Trainable parameters in FC layers.
+This conversion will reduce the No of Trainable parameters in FC layers.[Reference](http://cs231n.github.io/convolutional-networks/#convert
+)
 3. Final architecture will be VGG-16 without FC layers(without top), 2 Conv layers identical to FC layers, 1 output layer for 16 class classification.
 INPUT --> VGG-16 without Top layers(FC) --> 2 Conv Layers identical to FC --> Output Layer

 ### Model 3 summary: